usagimaru/WindowCascading/README.md

 ## Usage

 - Make your subclass of NSWindow to conform to `CascadableWindow` protocol.
-- Make your subclass of NSWindowController to conform to `WindowControllerWithCascading` protocol.
+- Make your subclass of NSWindowController to conform to `WindowControllerWithCascading` protocol or subclassing it from `CascadableNSWindowController`.
 - Implement `targetCascadableWindows()` in your WindowController.
 - Call `prepareForWindowRestoring()` method in `windowDidLoad()` of your WindowController implementation.
 - Call `setupWindowCascading()` method in `showWindow(_:)` of your WindowController implementation.